-- A. Team rosters will consist of a minimum of six (6) floor players and two (2) goalies and a maximum of 14 floor players and 2 goalies. - B. Once the Championship has begun, no roster substitutions or the addition of players is permitted. - C. In acknowledgement to the preceding minimum roster requirements, a game nevertheless shall not be forfeit or a team disqualified, unless the team falls below the size causing forfeiture as contained in clause 8.1.
+- a) Team rosters will consist of a minimum of six players (including the goalkeeper) and a maximum of 14 floor players and two goalies. - b) Once the IHNZ sanctioned event has begun, no roster substitutions or the addition of extra players are permitted. - c) In acknowledgement to the preceding minimum roster requirements, a game nevertheless shall not be forfeit or a team disqualified, unless the team falls below the size causing forfeiture as contained in clause 8.1.